Self-supervised learning with rotation-invariant kernels: Related work

-We now discuss several works related to our proposed kernel framework for regularizing the embedding distribution on the hypersphere.

-\parag{Uniformity on the hypersphere} Our method is inspired from uniformity-based methods \cite{bojanowski_unsupervised_2017,wang_understanding_2020} that avoid collapse by regularizing the embedding distribution to be as close as possible to the uniform distribution on the hypersphere, which has a high entropy.
-One way to perform this kind of regularization is to sample a fixed number of vectors uniformly at random on the hypersphere, and to align the learned representations to these vectors \cite{bojanowski_unsupervised_2017}.
-Another way is to maximize the average pairwise distance between embeddings using a radial basis function kernel \cite{wang_understanding_2020}, in the spirit of energy minimization methods that address the problem of distributing points evenly on the hypersphere \cite{liu_learning_2018,borodachov_discrete_2019,hardin_minimal_2005}.
-Although high-entropy prior distributions other than the uniform distribution on the hypersphere --e.g., the uniform distribution on the hypercube or the normal distribution \cite{chen_intriguing_2021}-- can be used for regularization, encoding images into $\ell_2$-normalized representations helps to stabilize training \cite{xu_spherical_2018,davidson_hyperspherical_2018,mettes_hyperspherical_2019,schroff_facenet_2015,parkhi_deep_2015,hasnat_von_2017,liu_sphereface_2017,wang_normface_2017}.
+\parag{Uniformity on the hypersphere} Existing uniformity-based methods avoid collapse by regularizing the embedding distribution to be somehow close to the uniform distribution on the hypersphere, which has a high entropy. \citet{bojanowski_unsupervised_2017} perform this kind of regularization by aligning the learned representations on a fixed number of vectors sampled uniformly at random on the hypersphere.
+AUH maximizes the average pairwise distance between embeddings using an RBF kernel, in the spirit of energy minimization methods that address the problem of scattering points evenly on the hypersphere \citep{,hardin_minimal_2005,liu_learning_2018,borodachov_discrete_2019}.
+Although alternative high-entropy prior distributions (e.g., the uniform distribution on the hypercube) can be used for regularization \citep{chen_intriguing_2021}, encoding images into $\ell_2$-normalized representations helps to stabilize training \citep{schroff_facenet_2015,parkhi_deep_2015,liu_sphereface_2017}.